 Option 1: Buy clothes that are very “middle of the road”

-Denim hasn’t changed that much.
+Standard straight leg, mid-rise denim hasn’t changed that much.
 A mid-rise, straight leg version is pretty classic and probably won’t ever look out of date.

 These classic pieces, with their decidedly “standard” styling, will more or less serve you well for 10-20 years, if not more.

-You’ll also look like you have no concept of current trends and silhouettes.
+There’s a chance you’ll look like you have no concept of current trends and silhouettes.
 Not that that’s “bad” or “wrong”.
 Just a decision you make, and depending on the story you want to tell with your clothing, might be the right move for you.